moerwald/Disposables/README.md

 # Disposables

-Offers dispoable objects as standalone library
+Inspired by the idea of Reactive.Disposables this library offers dispoable objects as standalone library.